waynodiablo/Oystercard/individual_challenges/README.md

 ### Structure of the week

 Each day, you'll work solo to complete a different technical challenge.

-* 9.30am: We'll do a very quick retro on the previous day's challenge.
-Then your coach will announce the day's technical challenge.
-* 9.30am - 5.30pm: You'll work solo on the day's technical challenge.
-* At 5.30pm, you'll review your code in pairs.
-* At 6pm, we'll review code as a group.
+We'll also do quick code reviews and retros on each tech test.

 ### Interviews